 Not Exhaustive or Essential

-Please note that this list is not designed to add pressures to an already overtaxed church leadership.
+Please note that this list of signs of a healthy church is not designed to add pressures to an already overtaxed church leadership.
 It’s not a you-must-do-all-these-to-be-healthy list as much as a here-are-some-other-ways-to-look-at-health list.

 While some elements (like #16) are essential for every healthy church, others are not.
 For example, if you’re in an aging neighborhood, doing #5 may mean you’re not doing #7.

 While all of them are good, and some are essential, you’d be hard-pressed to find even a great, healthy church that’s doing all of them well.

 So use this list as an encouragement and an aid, not a source of intimidation.
 Take note of what you’re doing well, strengthen the ones you should be doing better and use others as an idea list for the future.